PublicDataWorks/verdad/prompts/Stage_1_detection-prompt.md

 ## Final Notes

 By meticulously following these instructions and applying the heuristics across all disinformation categories, you will effectively identify potential disinformation in the audio segments.
 Your culturally sensitive approach will ensure that the analysis is relevant and respectful to the Spanish and Arabic-speaking immigrant communities in the USA.
-Please ensure that the `start_time` and `end_time` fields are as accurate as possible.
+Please ensure that the `start_time`, `end_time` and `offset` fields are as accurate as possible.
 This accuracy is crucial for the subsequent processing stages in the pipeline.

 ---